Vermont Layoffs — September 2005

 |---|---|---|---|---|

-The biggest impact was at Capital City Press at its Barre facility, reporting 45 affected workers.
+Topping the list was Capital City Press at its Vermont facility, reporting 45 affected workers.

 After a dip last month, layoff activity has ticked back up.

-This data points to mounting pressure on the Vermont labor market, with activity running above both recent and year-ago benchmarks.
+These figures highlight mounting pressure on the Vermont labor market, with activity running above both recent and year-ago benchmarks.
+The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Vermont.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Vermont WARN notices, browse layoffs by state, or download the full dataset.